 Born and bred in Melbourne, I’m a fully qualified social worker and clinical psychotherapist.
 I own Bayside Psychotherapy and publish much of its content.
-I’ve been practicing in the Bayside area for 13 years.
+I’ve been practicing from the Bayside Melbourne area providing face to face sessions for 14 years, and online therapy for 8 years.
 My main treatment orientation is psychoanalysis (Lacanian).

 - Bachelor of Applied Social Science (Counselling)